harmony-one/dapp-examples/tutorial/README.md

   myString: 'Hello!%' }
 ```

-Now you have complete the quick start.If you are interesting how it works, and how to use `Harmony`'s sdk, please reference with following content.
+Now you have complete the quick start.If you are interested how it works, and how to use `Harmony`'s sdk, please reference with following content.

 # Get `Harmony` ready